dtsanko47/dm-hoya-hacks-2026/README.md

-# 🎙️ ProPodium AI: Smart Speech Coach and Teleprompter
+# 🎙️ ProPodium AI: Smart Speech Coach and Intelligent Teleprompter

 **ProPodium AI** is an intelligent, real-time speech coaching application built for the 2026 Hoya Hacks.
 It leverages **Next.js 15** and **Google Gemini 2.5 Flash** to analyze spoken practice against a written script, providing instant, actionable feedback on accuracy, pacing, and tone.